Gamify-IT/run-config/README.md

     ssl_certificate_key /etc/ssl-certs/my-domain/privatekey.key;
 ```

-Here you need to set the ports for http and https in the listen directive.
-If you user another port than 443 for https you also have to add the port to the redirect.
-An example with port 8000 for http and port 8443 for https looks like this:
+Here, you need to set the ports for HTTP and HTTPS in the listen directive.
+If you use another port than `443` for HTTPS, you also have to add the port to the redirect.
+An example with port `8000` for HTTP and port `8443` for HTTPS looks like this:
 ```
 server {
     listen     8000;